advocations/skype/Skype/AppSDK/HowToJoinMeeting.md

 9. Start the incoming and outgoing meeting video.

-Note that, as per the license terms, before you start video for the first time after install, you must prompt the user to accept the Microsoft end-user license (also included in the SDK).
+> Note: as per the license terms, before you start video for the first time after install, you must prompt the user to accept the Microsoft end-user license (also included in the SDK).
 Subsequent versions of the SDK preview will include code to assist you in doing so.

   ```java